 - Front-end load,

-- Deferred sales charge,

-- Low-load,

-- F class, and
+- F class,

+- Advisor chargeback, and

 - O class.

 We may change the sales charge options for new premium payments at any time.

 Private Client eligible units have different fees and charges.
 See section 10, Private Client pricing, for more information.